garyttirn/8266OTA/README.md

 ### ESP Image Building ###

-Build firmware images as usual, but instead of uploading export compiled binaries to file by selecting
+Build firmware images as usual but instead of uploading export compiled binaries to file by selecting

 ```
 Sketch->Export compiled binary